Complete Guide to Santa Barbara Castle: History, Secrets and Practical Tips

 The origin of human occupation on Mount Benacantil goes back a long way.
 Archaeological excavations have revealed vestiges of the Bronze Age, the Iberian period and the Roman period.
 The strategic position of the mountain was simply perfect: an impregnable rocky mass by the sea that allowed any threat to be spotted miles in advance.

-Crown changes and monarchical reconstructions
+Crown changes and royal reconstructions

 The history of the castle is full of transfers of control and structural reforms: